A constantly dripping tap can be one of the most annoying things you might face.

 The tap stem you have just removed from the sink will most likely have a small screw or nut that keeps the rubber washer in place at the bottom.
 Remove this nut or screw using adjustable pliers or a screwdriver, and then the worn washer with needle-nose pliers.

-Depending upon the faucet’s make and model, several tap washers are available that vary in thickness and size.
-You will need a new rubber washer of the same size and thickness as the old one for replacement.
+Depending on the faucet’s make and model, several tap washers of varying thickness and size are available.
+For replacement, you will need a new rubber washer of the same size and thickness as the old one.

-Another approach would be to purchase different tap washers from the local hardware or home improvement store and use the one that is the best match.
-Ideally, it would be best to use a washer that fits perfectly.
+Another approach would be to purchase different tap washers from the local hardware or home improvement store and use the one that best matches the tap.
+Ideally, the washer should fit perfectly.

 After procuring the washer, use a needle-nose plier or your finger to slide it into place.
 Then secure the nut or screw back into place using the screwdriver or plier.
 The washer may enter a channel after sliding over the stem or fit into an indentation at the bottom.
 To simplify things, insert the new washer into the same position as the old one.